 \subsection{Learning Model Parameters}

 The aim of the procedure proposed by the \unilm algorithm is to find the values of $\unigramdist$ and $\vocab$ that maximize data likelihood.
 Under the \unilm assumptions about the generative process of strings, the \enquote{complete} data consists of $(\str,\tokens)$ pairs, \ie, strings and the sequence of tokens that produced them.
-Since we only observe strings, and not their underlying segmentations, we cannot directly optimize for \emph{complete}-data log-likelihood; we must instead optimize for the \emph{observed}-data log-likelihood, where the observed data is our text corpus $\corpus=\{\str_i\}_{i=1}^K$:\clara{add something about a prior?}
+Since we only observe strings, and not their underlying segmentations, we cannot directly optimize for \emph{complete}-data log-likelihood; we must instead optimize for the \emph{observed}-data log-likelihood, where the observed data is our text corpus $\corpus=\{\str_k\}_{k=1}^K$:\clara{add something about a prior?}

 The quantity in \cref{eq:corpus-likelihood} is difficult to optimize directly due to the log-sum structure.
 The EM algorithm establishes a relationship between this quantity and the expected value of the complete-data log-likelihood, which allows us to solve an easier problem in its stead.
 In short, the EM algorithm iteratively optimizes parameters with respect to the expected value of the complete data log-likelihood given our observed data $\corpus$ and the distributions induced by our current belief of model parameter values.
 In the context of \unilm, this boils down to performing the following two steps iteratively until our estimates $\unigramdistcur$ converge:\footnote{$\unigramdist^{(0)}$ can be initialized as \eg, the uniform distribution.
-See \citet{land2025piecesdoesunigramtokenization} for an investigation of the impact of these design choices on the final model. } \begin{enumerate}[nosep,leftmargin=*] \item \textbf{E-Step.} Let $\countv{\token}{\tokens} \defeq \sum_{\tokindex=1}^{|\tokens|}\mathbbm{1}\{\token_\tokindex = \token\}$, \ie, the number of times token $\token\in\vocab$ appears in a segmentation $\tokens$.
-Given current parameters $\unigramdistcur$ and fixed $\vocab$, the E-step computes expected counts in our corpus as\tiago{Indexed the corpus with $i$ above and with $k$ here.}
+See \citet{land2025piecesdoesunigramtokenization} for a discussion of this design choice. } \begin{enumerate}[nosep,leftmargin=*] \item \textbf{E-Step.} Let $\countv{\token}{\tokens} \defeq \sum_{\tokindex=1}^{|\tokens|}\mathbbm{1}\{\token_\tokindex = \token\}$, \ie, the number of times token $\token\in\vocab$ appears in a segmentation $\tokens$.
+Given current parameters $\unigramdistcur$ and fixed $\vocab$, the E-step computes expected counts in our corpus as

 This computation is performed using dynamic programming, specifically via the forward-backward algorithm. \item \textbf{M-Step.} The M-step then computes the new parameter estimates as simply the normalized expected counts of each token: {\unigramdist^{(n+1)}[\token]}